VODANA/CEDAR_bulk_upload/README.md

 ## CEDAR Utilities

-This project is lavavel based project that creates template and bulk upload data to a CEDAR system deployed locally or to metadatacenter.
+This is laravel based project that creates templates on CEDAR and uploads comma separated bulk data to a CEDAR system deployed locally or to CEDAR system at metadatacenter.

 <br>Features include: